-Kenyon College is a private, nonprofit institution, so it has the same tuition for residents of Ohio as it does for residents from other states.
+Kenyon College is a private, nonprofit institution, so it has the same tuition for students from Ohio as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Kenyon College is $13,310 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Kenyon College costs $13,610 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the school dining facilities.